IntersectMBO/osc-documentation/CONTRIBUTING.md

 ## Your First Code Contribution

-Need help determining where to begin contributing to [OSC Documentation](https://github.com/IntersectMBO/OSC-documentation)?
+Need help determining where to begin contributing to [osc-documentation](https://github.com/IntersectMBO/osc-documentation)?
 You can start by looking through these `beginner` and `help-wanted` issues:

 - `Beginner` issues - issues that should only require a few lines of code and a test or two.
 - `Help wanted` issues - issues which should be a bit more involved than `beginner` issues.